Mary Inez Lang Booth

 1913 - 2010

 Inez Booth, first full-time music teacher at Oakwood College, now University, worked there for 43 years, a record in service at one school unequalled by any other music teacher at any Adventist college or university.
-For 29 years she chaired the department, the longest tenure of any music chair at OC during its more than 100 years.
+For 29 years she chaired the department, the longest tenure of any music chair at OU during its more than 100 years.

 She had a passion for ministering to those who were in prison and each week visited jails in the Huntsville area.
-The inmates were in awe of her and were deeply affected by her care for them and her message of God's forgiveness.
+The inmates were in awe of her, calling her “Momma” and “Gramma Booth,” and were deeply affected by her care for them and her message of God's forgiveness.